 Firing Employees with a Drinking Problem

-Alcoholism is the single largest and most economically destructive addiction in America as an estimated seventeen million Americans struggle with some phase of alcohol addiction at a cost to industry of $186 billion each year, according to a survey by the National Survey on Drug Use and Health.
-The business costs of alcohol abuse can include loss of productivity, damages caused by an alcoholic employee, and any treatment required to help an employee recover from their addiction.
-Federal and state laws dictate at what point an employer may terminate an alcoholic employee; any employer faced with the negative affects of alcohol in the workplace should consult an experienced attorney before taking any action.
+Alcoholism is the single largest and most economically destructive addiction in America.
+An estimated almost-seventeen million Americans struggle with some phase of alcohol addiction, at a cost to industry of $186 billion each year, according to a survey by the National Survey on Drug Use and Health.
+The business costs of alcohol abuse can include loss of productivity, damages caused by an alcoholic employee, and possibly liability for the alcoholic employee’s acts (e.g., if they injure someone).
+Understandably, employers take employee alcohol abuse very seriously.

 Law Controlling Termination of Alcoholic Employees

-The Family Medical Leave Act (FMLA) does not permit an employer to terminate an employee for extended absences taken in order to obtain treatment for alcoholism.
-Although absence from work due to alcoholism is problematic to the employer, if an employee is attempting to access professional help in combating their disease, an employer cannot hold the absence against them.
-The ADA and FMLA provide this level of leniency in part to encourage individuals who are suffering from alcoholism to seek the treatment they need without worrying about being fired from work for doing so.
+The Family Medical Leave Act does not permit an employer to terminate an employee for extended (up to 12 weeks) unpaid absences taken in order to obtain treatment for alcoholism.
+Although absence from work due to alcoholism is problematic to the employer, if an employee is using the FMLA in order to access professional help in combating their disease, the employer cannot hold the absence against them.

 Exception to the Law